-Car repairs are inevitable necessities for most people, but finding an honest mechanic at a fair price is not always easy.
-It may be difficult for most consumers to identify mistakes that were made or short cuts that are taken by mechanics.
+Car repairs happen from time to time.
+Finding an honest mechanic at a fair price is not always easy for everyone.
+Worse yet, it is difficult for most people to identify mistakes or short cuts that are taken by mechanics.
 That is, at least until something goes wrong!
-However, becoming an informed consumer is one of the best defenses.
-This article focuses on legal and practical issues with regard to car repairs.

-Car repair shops can be categorized as one of three main types, each with its strengths and weaknesses:
+Car repair shops can be categorized as one of three main types.
+Each has its strengths and weaknesses:

-All states have some kind of statute addressing consumer protection against unfair and deceptive acts and practices (sometimes referred to as UDAP), but they vary from one state to the next.
-They address a wide variety of practices, including predatory lending and automobile sales.
-In addition, they typically require auto repair shops to disclose certain information to consumers, such as specific details of the pre-work estimate and whether any rebuilt parts are used.
+All states have some kind of law addressing consumer protection against unfair and deceptive acts and practices (sometimes referred to as UDAP).
+They can vary from one state to the next.

-Contact your state attorney general's office if you believe your car repairs or the manner in which they were handled, failed to meet your state's requirements under a UDAP law.
+Some shops fail to meet states' requirements under UDAP laws.
+Contact your state attorney general's office if you believe your car repairs or how they were handled was illegal.

 Let's say your mechanic fails to put in an oil filter after an oil change or fails to properly install a part.
 Failing to put in the proper part(s) falls under the category of unauthorized repairs.

-The key to getting compensation for an auto shop or dealer's error is to show that your car was damaged as a result of their negligence.
+To get money for an auto shop or dealer's error, you must show your car was damaged because of their negligence.
 Learn more by contacting an attorney in your area.